linux-apfs/linux-apfs-rw/README.rst

 =================

 This module is the result of reverse engineering and testing has been limited.
-If you make use of the write support, expect data corruption.
-Please report any issues that you find, but I can't promise a quick resolution at this stage.
+If you make use of the write support, there is a real risk of data corruption, so mounts are read-only by default.
+Please report any issues that you find.

 Encryption is not yet implemented even in read-only mode, and neither are fusion drives.